zinen/nibe-fetcher/README.md

 The API specifies to do only one request pr 4 second but allowing some burst(undefined precisely what this means).
 Implement this your own way when using this module.

 As a default the session data is stored in the directory of this module and only one session is stored(The newest one).
 Change options `sessionStore` to fix this and remember to clean up orphaned files after changing `sessionStore` options.

+This module has not implemented a way of handling pagination.
+Pagination is however part of the API spec.
+But I haven't found any usage for it.